williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 ##### Poll for Push Factor Activation

-After the push notification is sent to user's device we need to know when the user completes the activation.
+After the push notification is sent to user&#8217;s device we need to know when the user completes the activation.
 This is done by polling the "poll" link.

 ###### Poll for Push Request Example
 {:.api .api-request .api-request-example}